ezatullah-ghafoori/prestashop-docker-to-cpanel/README.md

 ## 🎉 Done

-You’ve successfully moved PrestaShop from Docker to a live cPanel server.
-Keep this guide for future reference!
+You’ve successfully moved PrestaShop from Docker to a live cPanel server!

 ---